 Dancing into the Spotlight: Early Life & Beginnings

-Born and raised in Sydney, Australia, Keiynan Lonsdale was the youngest in a large family, and yet somehow always standing out.
-He got his first taste of showbiz around age 16, as a dancer in the film Razzle Dazzle: A Journey into Dance.
+Keiynan Lonsdale, born and raised in Sydney, Australia, was the youngest in a big family, but he always found a way to stand out.
+His journey into the entertainment industry began at 16, when he first appeared as a dancer in the film Razzle Dazzle: A Journey into Dance.

 Superhero To Rom‑Com Heartthrob: Breaking Into Hollywood